AlanYChen/stockfish/README.md

 # stockfish

 A wrapper library for simple incorporation of the Stockfish chess engine into Rust.
+Requires an installation of the engine to be present.
+(May be sourced here: [stockfishchess.org](https://stockfishchess.org/download/).)

 ## Usage

 The constructor will take the path to the Stockfish executable.
-(May be sourced here: [stockfishchess.org](https://stockfishchess.org/download/).)

 ```rust
 let mut stockfish = Stockfish::new("path/to/stockfish");